D4-course/Fragment-Based-DGM/README.md

 ### Pylint results

-After making necessary changes we got the overall pylint score of the codebase from 6 to 8.23.
+After making necessary changes we improved the overall pylint score of the codebase from 6 to 8.23.

 # Code for the paper "A Deep Generative Model for Fragment-Based Molecule Generation" (AISTATS 2020)